nfriedly/stream-handbook/readme.markdown

 streams the whole time.

-If you want to create a readable stream that pushes arbitrary values instead of just strings and objects, make sure to create your readable stream with `Readable({ objectMode: true })`.
+If you want to create a readable stream that pushes arbitrary values instead of just strings and [Buffers](http://nodejs.org/api/buffer.html) (binary data), make sure to create your readable stream with `Readable({ objectMode: true })`.

 ### consuming a readable stream